jesse-toftum/cash_ml/docs/source/formatting_data.rst

 Passing in your own feature engineering function
 =================================================

 You can pass in your own function to perform feature engineering on the data.
-This will be called as the first step in the pipeline that ``auto_ml`` builds out.
+This will be called as the first step in the pipeline that ``cash_ml`` builds out.

 You will be passed the entire X dataset (not the y dataset), and are expected to return the entire X dataset.